openebs/openebs/k8s/demo/percona/tutorial-running-percona-pod-on-openebs.md

 Pre-requisites include the following:

-- A fully configured kubernetes cluster (versions 1.6.3 & upwards have been tested) with kube master and at least one kube minion.
+- A fully configured kubernetes cluster (versions 1.6.3/4/6 & 1.7.0 have been tested) with kube master and at least one kube minion.
 This maybe created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes

   Note: